jimhigson/oboe.js-dissertation/main/main.md

 loaded, this new batch is converted to HTML and added to the bottom of the page.
 Applied repeatedly the illusion of an infinitely long page is maintained, albeit punctuated with pauses whenever new content is loaded.
+There is
-For the programmers working on this presentation layer there is a tradeoff between sporadically requesting many tweets, yielding long, infrequent delays and frequently requesting a few, giving an interface which stutters momentarily but often.
+a tradeoff in the presentation layer between sporadically requesting many items and frequently requesting a few.
+At one extreme the interface
+suffers long but occasional pauses, whereas at the other it regularly falters momentarily.

 Progressive loading could render this tradeoff unnecessary by simultaneously delivering the best of both strategies.
 In